KSSHARSHA/KSSHARSHA/README.md

 - 👋 Hi, I’m @KSSHARSHA
-- 👀 I’m interested in Machine learning
+- 👀 I’m a web developer.
 - 🌱 I’m currently in my B.Tech final year
 - 📫 How to reach me ?
 - Send a mail to sreeharsha1605@gmail.com